The blog is divided into different sections, accessed from the menu bar above.

 Most of the content up to this point is exploring the question of how we create an economy that produces enough.
 The next section, Distribution, looks at how we create an economy that can distribute what is produced to everyone, and enable everyone to earn the means to participate in the economy.
 It is facile to say that all we need to do is redistribute wealth from the rich to the poor – we need an economy that itself distributes wealth effectively.
 In fact, the way that wealth is distributed itself impacts on the productivity of the economy.
 The conclusions from this section cohere neatly with those from previous sections of the blog.

 But first, to explain the flow of ideas in a little bit more detail, I should point out that I didn’t start the blog with a detailed plan of where I wanted to go.
 As described on the About page, in my studies of economics I’ve discovered things that I feel everyone needs to understand.
 I felt it would be useful to me to hone my thinking by writing about it, and an enjoyable exercise to try and make this complex information clear and accessible.
-But I didn’t have a grand plan or theory, and I didn’t really know how to put it altogether.
+But I didn’t have a grand plan or theory, and I didn’t really know how to put it all together.
 Rather than let this put me off, I decided just to start, with a general sense of direction but no grand plan.

 But as I was writing, two things happened.
 First of all, it really has honed my thinking.
 I think I’m clear on what I want to say until I try to write, and then find that what I thought would be 1 post becomes 2 or 3, as I cover the nuances to my satisfaction.
 As a result, I have clearly failed in my attempt to write in a way that anyone can understand.
 The blog frequently gets bogged down in detail, but this detail matters if you truly want to understand what is going in our economy.
 As a result, I’ve seen my reading numbers plummet – it’s far too heavy for most people.